noaa-ocs-hydrography/kluster/README.md

 - par3 - Kongsberg .all file reader
 - sbet - POSPac sbet/rms file reader

-Kluster is a work in progress that has been in development since November 2019 by a small team, and is by no means feature complete.
+Kluster is a work in progress that has been in development since November 2019 by a small 'team', and is by no means feature complete.
 If you are interested in contributing or have questions, please contact Eric Younkin (eric.g.younkin@noaa.gov)

 ## Why Kluster?